Didier Monga wa Shakapanga

-Didier is from Lubumbashi in the Democratic Republic of Congo, where he is involved in the Jesus le Roc Church.
-He holds a degree in agriculture from Africa University, the United Methodist-related institution in Zimbabwe.
+Didier is from Lubumbashi in the Democratic Republic of Congo, where he was involved in the Jerusalem United Methodist Church.
+He holds a degree in agriculture and Natural resources from Africa University, a United Methodist-related institution in Zimbabwe.
 He has worked in the business sector.

 Beware of internet property rental scams and other similar scams using missionary names.